Tools for success

 WHAT IF I GET SICK?

-Campus Health provides comprehensive health care services to UOW students and staff.
+Campus Clinic provides comprehensive health care services to UOW students and staff.
 It has both female and male GP doctors for friendly treatment of any of your health concerns.
 There are also dietitians, psychologists and a dentist on campus.

 Wollongong is also home to one of the largest regional hospitals in NSW and a range of medical specialists.